Fedozie/glasp-documentation/README.md

 - Annotation: Users can add annotations to their highlights, providing additional context and information about the content.

-- YouTube Transcripts Generation: Users can use Glasp to generate transcript for youtbe videos.
+- YouTube Transcripts Generation: Users can use Glasp to generate transcripts for YouTube videos.

 - Analytics: Glasp provides analytics on the user's activity, including the number of highlights, views, and shares, allowing users to track their progress and measure their impact.